Metformin

 -

-Improved ovulation and menstrual regularity in women with PCOS
+Restores ovulation and menstrual regularity in many women with PCOS

 -

-Lower androgens (testosterone) → reduced acne, hair growth, and weight struggles
+Lowers circulating androgens → reduced acne, hirsutism, and androgen-driven weight gain

 -